DON’T FORGET TO BOOK YOUR FLIGHTS FOR THE WINTER SEASON!

 carbon offsetting

-The private aviation market is dominated by Europe and the United States, which together account for almost 80% of the world’s jet fleet, but it is also increasingly competitive.
-As you will see, many of the most luxurious private jets coming out in 2019 and 2020 are not manufactured by Airbus or Boeing, which are mainly known for their airliners.
+The private aviation market is dominated by Europe and the USA, which together account for almost 80% of the world’s jet fleet, but it’s also increasingly competitive.
+As you’ll see, many of the most luxurious private jets released in 2019 and 2020 are not made by Airbus or Boeing, which are best known for their airliners.

-So here is a list that includes both passenger aircrafts used for tourism, airliners available for private rental and private jets.
+So here’s a list that includes both touring aircraft models, airliners available for private charter and private jets.

 Capacity: 5 passengers

-Notes: The Beechcraft Baron 58 is certainly the most popular twin engines in the world.
-It can carry up to 5 passengers at 370 kilometres per hour.
-It has been around since the 1970s and has been modified many times since then.
+Notes: The Beechcraft Baron 58 is certainly the world’s most popular twin-engine piston aircraft.
+It can carry up to 5 passengers at 370 kilometers per hour.
+It has been around since the 1970s and has been modified many times since.

 Price: 1.4 million euros